WICG/webpackage/explainers/signed-exchange-subresource-subtitution-explainer.md

 # Detailed design discussion
 ## Header integrity of signed exchange
-We use the SHA256 hash value of *signedHeaders* in [application/signed-exchange format](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html#application-signed-exchange) for integrity checking.
+The `header-integrity` parameter of the `allowed-alt-sxg` link is the SHA256 hash value of the *signedHeaders* value from the [application/signed-exchange format](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html#application-signed-exchange) for integrity checking.
 This signedHeaders is *"the canonical serialization of the CBOR representation of the response headers of the exchange represented by the application/signed-exchange resource, excluding the Signature header field"*.
 So this value doesn’t change even if the publisher signs the content again or changes the signing key.
-This header-integrity value can verify the integrity of both the response header and the content body, because signed exchange’s response header must have digest header.
+This header-integrity value also guarantees the content body hasn't changed, because the signed headers are required to include a `Digest` header with a hash of the content body.

 The UA needs to check that this value of the prefetched subresource signed exchange is same as the header-integrity attribute of allowed-alt-sxg link